meidoworks/nekoq/service/naming/README.md

 * [ ] discovery: gracefully shutdown
 * [ ] discovery: Custom information overwriting a service
 * [ ] discovery: revision(version) support for service(not recommended) and custom information update
-* [ ] discovery: hierarchy discovery support
-* [ ] discovery: environment support & environment inherit
+* [X] discovery: hierarchy discovery support, environment support & environment inherit
+  * For retrieving services, this requires area configuration available in warehouse DiscoveryUse.
+  * For register services, area can be any value even not existing in warehouse DiscoveryUse.
+  * By default, a default area `default` will be created for general purpose.
 * [ ] discovery: service tagging/grouping - e.g. active/standby, canary/grey/blue-green release
 * [ ] discovery: manual service management - e.g. downgrade/priority
 * [ ] discovery: multiple tenant